der-Daniel/fdel/README.md

 # usage

-fdel passes all parameter to `find`.
+fdel passes all parameters to `find`.
 If it is a valid command the script prints out all findings.
 Then the user is asked if he wants to delete those files.
-Given a `yes` the script deletes all findings by issuing the same command with the `-delete` flag of `find.
+Given a `yes` the script deletes all findings by issuing the same command with the `-delete` flag of `find`.

 # example